souhail404/e-univers-server/README.md

   }

 ## Contributing

 To contribute to this project, follow these steps:

-1-Fork the repository.
+1. Fork the repository.
-2-Create a new branch for your feature: git checkout -b feature-name 3-Commit your changes: git commit -m 'Add some feature' 4-Push to the branch: git push origin feature-name 5-Submit a pull request.
+2. Create a new branch for your feature: git checkout -b feature-name.
+3. Commit your changes: git commit -m 'Add some feature'.
+4. Push to the branch: git push origin feature-name.
+5. Submit a pull request.